hibernick/RasPreenFM2/README.md

 The Port is a really ugly hack, was does not work:
 - Bootmode
-- usb-midi doesnt work (now...), MIDI is done thru the serial-interface UART0
+- usb-midi doesnt work (now...), MIDI is done thru the serial-interface UART0 (GPIO 14/TX Pin8, GPIO 15/RX Pin10 )
 - Oled-Timer
+- Clock-Led
 - probably more :-(

 About the code, there are probably much better ways to do things...